jjmartegarcia/machinelearning/README.md

 _We live in a fascinating time, where the whole world is coming together and knowledge and information are freely available, it now comes down to applying them._

-_Embracing diversity and learning from every experience fuels continous growth._
+_Embracing diversity and learning from experience fuels continous growth._

 Happy learning !